smuniz18/flexbox.io/README.md

 -If you try to adjust the margin your code will break, because it is not part of the box model.
 -For the box model you can adjust the padding and border!

+flex-flow is a shorthand for how we want flex-container and flex-wrap porperties that together define the flex container's main and cross axes.

 4. Flexbox Ordering
 To create an orders list with a specific level of spacing you can use the following code